dtrendafilov/developer-pacenotes/content/slides/code_reviews/_index.md

 1. Understand what the code is supposed to do on a high-level and then drill down.
-2. Give yourself enough time - start at 500 lines of code / hour and adjust to your speed and knowledge of the area.
+2. Give yourself enough time - start at 500 LoC / hour and adjust to your speed and knowledge of the area.

 ---
 #### The review

-1. Does the commit message correctly describe the intent of the changes?
-2. Understand what the code actually does.
+1. Understand what the code actually does.
 Mark any differences between the intended effects and the actual ones.
-3. Does the code confirm to the coding standards?
-4. Do they follow DRY, KISS, SOLID?
-5. Are the changes covered by tests?
+2. Are the changes covered by tests?
+3. Do they follow DRY, KISS?
+4. Does the commit message correctly describe the intent of the changes?
-6. Are there any seemingly unrelated changes?
+5. Are there any seemingly unrelated changes?
+6. Does the code confirm to the coding standards?

 ---
-# TODO: expand on the above
+### What to look for?

+1. The code is well-designed.
+2. The functionality is good for the users of the code.
+3. Any UI changes are sensible and look good.
+4. Any parallel programming is done safely.
+5. The code isn’t more complex than it needs to be.
+6. The developer isn’t implementing things they might need in the future but don’t know they need now.

+---
+### What to look for?

+8. Code has appropriate unit tests.
+9. Tests are well-designed.
+10. The developer used clear names for everything.
+11. Comments are clear and useful, and mostly explain why instead of what.
+12. Code is appropriately documented
+13. The code conforms to our style guides.

 ---
 #### Unrelated changes